Co-operative Structure / IC Card

 Besides all these services, the Co-op also handles student comprehensive mutual aid, student liability insurance, and dependent life insurance, provided just in case, to protect your health and safety.
 Many Co-op members have told us that they are able to easily conduct the necessary business formalities through the Co-op’s services and have been greatly helped by its programs.

 I sincerely hope that all of you will join the Co-op and its mutual aid program, so you may have peace of mind and a more meaningful student life.

 What is the Kanazawa University Co-operative?

-With the co-op cafeteria’s extensive menu for breakfast, lunch and dinner, you won’t get tired of eating there every day.
+With the co-op cafeteria’s extensive menu for lunch and dinner, you won’t get tired of eating there every day.
 The nutritional values for each dish are displayed to help students make healthy choices.
 In addition, lunch packs, bread, and drinks are also sold at the school convenience stores.